threefoldtecharchive/demo/capacity/README.md

-# This Capacity will give you some handy tools to use in parallel with your demo object.
-For instance you can update your zerorobots, check zeroos version, etc..
+# This Capacity will give you some handy tools to use in parallel with your demo object in order to have control on the nodes within a certain farm.
+For instance you can update nodes zerorobots, check zeroos version, etc..

 ## How to use
 1- Pull the repo then run this command